DrMemCS/drmem/drivers/drmem-drv-weather-wu/README.md

-# drmem-drv-weather-ug
+# drmem-drv-weather-wu

-Periodically obtains weather information from Weather Underground.
-This means, obviously, the associated devices will only update when the system has a working internet connection.
+Periodically obtains weather information from the Weather Underground website.
+Weather Underground has a network of 250,000+ weather stations run by volunteers.
+In many parts of the world, one should be able to find a nearby weather station.
+This means, however, the associated devices will only update when the system has a working internet connection.

 ## Configuration